TIBCOSoftware/bw-tooling/diff-viewer/Readme.md

 1. Module properties diff will show the correct visual changes until the order in which the module properties are displayed is changed.
    Operations such as "Move Up", "Move Down", operations related to module propeties groups lead to a change in the order of the module properties.
    In such a case, the visual diff will not be generated properly in the 6.7.0.
 This issue will be addressed in the future releases.

+2. Change in the description field of the properties will not be identified by the diff viewer.

+3. Diff viewer will not show the visual diff for those fields of the properties which are not visible in the diff viewer UI.

+4. In the substitution variables file, only five types of module properties are saved: String, Integer, Long, Boolean, and Password.
+So, when a module property is assigned a        type other than the above-mentioned types then that type is saved as a String in the substvar file.
+Hence, all the types other than the above-mentioned ones will be shown        as String type in the diff viewer.

-2. In order to turn off visual diff, update the preference.
+5. In order to turn off visual diff, update the preference.

 	1. Go to Windows > Preferences > BusinessWorks > Team Development.
 	2. Update the “Enable visual diff” check box and click “Apply”.